A guide to the biggest mistakes when moving to Spain, and some tips on how to avoid them.

-With year round sunshine, 8,000 km of beaches and a very competitive cost of living, Spain has long been a favourite destination for many expats.
-The Costa Blanca and Costa Del Sol are magnets for retirees, while vibrant cities like Barcelona and Madrid are full of young people from abroad enjoying the relaxed Spanish lifestyle.
+With year round sunshine, 8,000 km of beaches and a very competitive cost of living, Spain has long been a favourite destination for British expats.
+The Costa Blanca and Costa Del Sol are magnets for retirees, while vibrant cities like Barcelona and Madrid are full of young British expats enjoying the relaxed Spanish lifestyle.

 - Population: 46.77 million

 - Number of British expats: 761,000

 - Most popular areas for expats: Costa Blanca, Costa Del Sol, Barcelona, Valencia and Madrid